hymnis/dsul-python/README.md

 The goal of the project is to have a USB connected light, that can be be set to different colors, with adjustable brightness and different modes, which can communicate the users current preference regarding being disturbed.

 This implementation used Python 3.x for both daemon/server and client.
 It should work on most platforms as it uses as few and standard libraries as possible.
+Using sockets is currently not supported on Windows though.

 ## Hardware